PMArkive/landfix_wHudAndCookies/README.md

 # landfix_wHudAndCookies
 Modified Landfix plugin that saves players settings and has a cutomizable HUD.
-Cherry's landfix has been deprecated as well, since it's not really reliable and unnecessary.
-Haze's landfix will be used instead.
-If you still want to have /landfixtype just register the commands for Command_LandFixType and it'll work.

 Special thanks to lukah for making the hud color system and menus.
+Special thanks to nora for implementing additional features and fixing some handle errors.

 ## Commands
 /lf - Enable/Disable Landfix
+/lftype - Switch Landfix Type
 /lfhud - Enable/Disable Landfix Hud
 /lfhudpos <number> - Change Hud Position (0-2) (Position 1 will not work if you're using "hud emo")
 /lfhudcolor <number> - Change Hud Color (0-5)